freeCodeCamp/freeCodeCamp/guide/english/css/breakpoints/index.md

 ### Breakpoints based on device width

-It's quite apparent that all of our devices donot have same screen widths/ sizes.
+It's quite apparent that all of our devices don't have the same screen widths/ sizes.
 It is now a design decision to include a set of particular devices and code the css rules accordingly.
 We already have enough devices to worry about, and when a new one comes out with a different width, going back to your CSS and adding a new breakpoint all over again is time-consuming.

 Here's an example